 This depends on the edition of Wikipedia since the rules for “reliable sources” differ.
 In the case of the English edition, infosec-handbook.eu (and most other personal blogs) doesn’t meet the requirements of a primary source.
 While we always try to provide high-quality content, our content can’t be used as the sole source for Wikipedia.
 In our opinion, this is good.
 Wikipedia (as an online encyclopedia) should contain only information that was reviewed by many different people.
 On the other hand, personal blogs aren’t encyclopedias.

 “Which software do you use for your blog?”

 We use different applications for different purposes.
-The core of our blog is Hugo, a static website generator (see this article for more information).
-Hugo takes different files as input and produces our blog as output.
-Then, we use OpenSSH and rsync to upload all files of our blog to our server.
+The core of our website is Hugo, a static website generator (see this article for more information).
+Hugo takes different files as input and produces our website as output.
+Then, we use OpenSSH and rsync to upload all files of our website to our server.
 Our server runs Nginx (web server) to serve our content.
 Besides, we use Git to back up our content, and OpenPGP to sign each commit.
 Other tools are pngcrush, ImageMagick (image compression), and minify (content compression).
 Of course, there are more tools involved, like Inkscape (drawing icons) or Atom (editor).